University of Cambridge and Hearth Advisors

 • Senior – Grades 9 and 10

-The aim of this curriculum is to engage students in experiential and life-changing learning and to instil in them a sense of responsibility towards water conservation.
+This curriculum aims to engage students in experiential and life-changing learning and instill in them a sense of responsibility for water conservation.

 Each curriculum set includes: